‘Who am I?’

 The Gurbani indicates that the only fact we can be sure of is that we are Jot Saroop.
 Therefore, the Gurbani wants us to hold on to this Reality.
 For we are That!

 - ਇਉ ਕਹੈ ਨਾਨਕੁ ਮਨ ਤੂੰ ਜੋਤਿ ਸਰੂਪੁ ਹੈ ਅਪਣਾ ਮੂਲੁ ਪਛਾਣੁ ॥੫॥: Thus says Nanak – O mind!
 You are embodiment of Pure Light (Pure Consciousness, Pure Nature, Original or Real Nature, Wisdom, Virtues – Jot Saroop …)!
 Recognize your Mool (ਅਪਣੇ ਆਪ ਦੀ ਪਛਾਣ, recognition of mind’s Original or True Nature – Jot Saroop…) ||5|| (sggs 441).

-From a practical standpoint, if Rabb (the Divine…) gave the man His true image what it means is that He has given man his Divine Qualities — truth, harmony, fearlessness, Immortality, patience, forgiveness, purity, selflessness, love, goodwill, compassion, kindness, contentment, knowledge, mercy, humility, peace, joy, discerning intellect (Bibek-Budhi), and so on.
+From a practical standpoint, if Rabb is within all of us, then what it means is that we are endowed with the Divine Virtues or Qualities — truth, harmony, fearlessness, Immortality, patience, forgiveness, purity, selflessness, love, goodwill, compassion, kindness, contentment, knowledge, mercy, humility, peace, joy, discerning intellect (Bibek-Budhi), and so on.

 But our Jot Saroop, the Original state of our True Being, is not clearly seen all the times.
 It is not clearly seen when we let the wall of our false ego-sense (Haumai) stand in the way.
 The Gurbani reveals to us that when we overcome false ego-sense, we become one with our Jot-Saroop again.